 The attractive thing about wood turning is that it is accessible to everyone.
 It can yield surprisingly beautiful results very quickly.
 For some, wood turning is part of a larger woodworking project.
 For others wood turning means making nice little things, for example for the (grand) children.
 Still others see it as a way to escape from the daily grind.

 Whatever your motive may be, you will undoubtedly enjoy it.

 Before you actually commit to starting wood turning, it is good to consider a number of things.

 You need some space for turning wood, because a lot of wood shavings and dust are produced during turning.
 This is usually done in enclosed spaces such as garages, garden sheds, storage areas, etc. You must take the necessary measures to dispose of the wood dust.

 As with any hobby, turning wood also implies a certain investment.
 To begin with, you need a lathe and some woodturning tools.

 Those chisels must be sharpened sooner or later, so you need "something" to sharpen with.
 When you start turning boxes, bowls and saucers, a claw plate is very handy.
-The safety equipment should not be forgotten either: a dust mask and head protection.
+The safety equipment should also not be forgotten: a dust mask and head protection.
 Maybe a dust extraction machine or a band saw will someday be on your wish list.